 In this industry, there is much talk of siloes that run in every direction – siloes between devices that don’t talk with each other, siloes across networks, siloes within the C-suite.
 Was this true of the airline industry as well?
 What’s your advice for using software to overcome those issues?

 As for advice, “Don’t try to boil the ocean,” is one phrase I like to use.
 We can’t try to deliver on every feature all at once.
 The key is to deliver value early and deliver it often.
-The types of solutions that we’re envisioning are cost-saving solutions.
+Ultimately, we’re envisioning cost-saving solutions.
 Those are always harder to get attention for within an organization, compared to projects that open new revenue sources.
 So, to overcome that natural inclination, our cost-saving measures have to show value early and they have to lead us to become valued partners to our customers – both through the life of a project and through a long-term relationship.
 And finally, industry standardization cannot be overlooked.
 Proprietary options are always going to cost more while working on more limited scale.

 What are you most excited about when you look at the to-do list for your new position with OTI?